-Vienna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Vienna is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Vienna who work in office and administrative support (15.80%), sales jobs (13.33%), and healthcare (10.00%).
+Vienna is a decidedly white-collar city, with fully 88.25% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Vienna is a city of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Vienna who work in office and administrative support (15.51%), sales jobs (12.83%), and healthcare (11.14%).

 Also of interest is that Vienna has more people living here who work in computers and math than 95% of the places in the US.

 The citizens of Vienna are very well educated compared to the average community in the nation: 34.01% of adults in Vienna have a bachelor's degree or even advanced degree.

 The per capita income in Vienna in 2010 was $33,449, which is wealthy relative to West Virginia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $133,796 for a family of four.
 However, Vienna contains both very wealthy and poor people as well.

 The people who call Vienna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vienna residents report their race to be White, followed by Asian.
 Important ancestries of people in Vienna include German, Irish, English, Italian, and Scottish.